BlazeIt: Optimizing Declarative Aggregation and Limit Queries for Neural Network-Based Video Analytics: Related Work

-We leverage ideas from this space and introduce a new form of variance reduction in the form of control variates~\cite{hammersley1964general} by using specialized networks.
-This form of variance reduction, and others involving auxiliary variables, does not make sense in a traditional relational database: the cost of materializing a tuple must be disproportionally large compared to computing the auxiliary variable.
+The key different in \sn is difference in cost of tuple materialization: materializing a tuple for video analytics (i.e., executing object detection) is orders of magnitude more expensive than in standard databases.
+To address this challenge, we introduce a new form of variance reduction in the form of control variates~\cite{hammersley1964general} via specialized NNs.
+This form of variance reduction, and others involving auxiliary variables, does not apply in a traditional relational database due to the cost imbalance.

-Additionally, we use specialized NNs as a form of importance sampling to bias the search for cardinality-limited scrubbing queries.